kelseyhightower/confd/docs/command-line-flags.md

       the backend URI scheme for nodes retrieved from DNS SRV records (http or https) (default "http") -secret-id string
-      Vault secret-id to use with the AppRole backend (only used with -backend=vault and auth-type=app-role) -secret-keyring string
+      Vault secret-id to use with the AppRole backend (only used with -backend=vault and auth-type=app-role) -separator string
-      path to armored PGP secret keyring (for use with crypt functions) -separator string
       the separator to replace '/' with when looking up keys in the backend, prefixed '/' will also be removed (only used with -backend=redis)
   -srv-domain string